Manage messages in Twilio with Azure Logic Apps

 Connect to Twilio

-When you use a trigger or action that accesses a service for the first time, the Logic Apps Designer prompts you to create a connection to that service.
-You can then provide the necessary connection information directly from your logic app inside the designer.
+When you add a trigger or action that connects to a service or system for the first time, the Logic App Designer prompts you to create a connection by providing the necessary information, which varies based on the connection, for example: